Land0fChocolate/NewEmeraldRomHack/README.md

 - Ability update: Victory Star.
 User and ally accuracy set to 100%.
 - Ability update: Solar Power.
 No longer decreases HP.
 Power modifier changed to 25%.
 - Ability update: Normalize.
 Buffed to 30% from 20%.
 - Ability update: Liquid Voice.
-Now powers up sound moves by 20%.
+Also powers up sound moves by 20%.
 - Ability update: Multitype.
-Now includes Adaptability and Filter effects.
+Also includes Adaptability and Filter effects.
 - Ability update: Cursed Body.
 Now always disables the move for just the next turn.
+- Ability update: Suction Cups.
+Also traps target when user strikes it with a contact move.

 - Berry tree drop rates are tripled.
 - Number of Feebas spots is tripled.